The House Exterior Interiors Plans Location Request a Viewing

 Three Floors,

-The original stone house (left volume, three floors) connects to the new single-storey wing housing the open kitchen and living room — together opening fully to the covered colonnaded terrace.
-Below the old house: two wine cellars.
+The original stone house (left volume, three floors) connects to the new two-storey extension housing the open kitchen and living room — together opening fully to the covered colonnaded terrace.
+Two spacious, dry storage rooms are located within the pool complex, on either side of the pool in the garden.
 The pool terrace lies to the south, framed by a steel-and-reed pergola.

 Floor plans — all three levels